UMMA Health × Initiative on Islam and Medicine

 Optional Extended Support

-Case conference participation, advance care planning assistance, community education sessions, or connection to religious scholars for fatwa requests.
+Consultation with your clinic care team, case conference participation, advance care planning assistance, community education sessions, or connection to religious scholars for fatwa requests.

 Standard Consultation